 A couple of weeks ago, I was at a conference where Liz Austen, Professor of Higher Education Evaluation at Sheffield Hallam, provided all those attending with some valuable food-for-thought about what it means to call something an 'intervention', what that means for how we involve students in evaluation, and avoiding 'evaluation fatigue' when students’ views are the primary evidence for assessing impact.

-All these are valid and useful critiques, and this feedback makes a real difference to how we at OfS approach our work.
+All these are valid and useful critiques, and this feedback makes a real difference to how we at the OfS approach our work.

 Financial sustainability